France's Macron under fire for political lurch to the right | DW | 30.11.2020

 "The new law would also give the police more powers, allow them to use drones during demonstrations, [give them] more money — while restricting our right to defend ourselves," Kadeyan told DW.
 "That will certainly lead to even more police brutality."

-Those in the last group believe the draft law would curtail press freedom — even though the article has now been amended to say it should not "prejudice the legitimate right to inform the public."

-But that doesn't reassure Adeline Queraux, a Paris-based journalist at a national daily.
-"I really fear this will have a huge impact on our work," she told DW.
+"I really fear this will have a huge impact on our work," Adeline Queraux, a Paris-based journalist at a national daily, told DW.
 Queraux has been a regular at protests since she was little, but Saturday was the first time she felt afraid while demonstrating.

 "I am scared of the violence — the atmosphere is really aggressive now, with no restraint, and the government is lurching ever more to the right," she said.